unalsurmeli/SpringMVCMongoDBAjaxMaven/README.md

 ### User Management Project V1

-Template for Spring 4 MVC + jQuery Ajax + MongoDB + , using Maven build tool.
+Spring 4 MVC + jQuery Ajax + MongoDB were used in the project.
+Project dependencies were managed with Maven.
+Project tests were carried out with JUnit.

 ### Technologies used